 Due to the ongoing coronavirus pandemic in the United States, Governor Tom Wolf has issued a stay at home order for all 67 Pennsylvania counties.
 This order came into effect on April 1, 2020.
 While this stay order is meant to significantly reduce the number of people outside of their homes, Pennsylvania residents may still engage in outdoor activity, including bicycling, walking, running, and more.
-At the SMA Law Group, we want to warn bicyclists and drivers that they still need to be careful on the roadways.
+At the SMT Legal, we want to warn bicyclists and drivers that they still need to be careful on the roadways.
 Due to less traffic, many people may be lulled into a false sense of security.

 What is happening with traffic?